srobotta/moodle-database-presets/competencies-wheel/README.md

 #### Add entry template

-In the *Add entry template* make sure for each criterium field there is a hidden field for each criterium:
+In the *Add entry template* make sure for each criterion field there is a hidden field for each criterion:

 ```
   <input type="hidden" name="[[crit_3_3#id]]" data-name="crit_3_3" value="0"/>